baytelman/fullstack-interview/README.md

 We ask you to *read this file carefully* **before** you begin writing a solution.
 There is a Q&A and an example section at the end of the file, which may help you to complete this challenge faster.

-If you decide to continue with this process, **write us back WHEN** you expect to submit your solution.
+If you decide to continue with this process, **first, send us a message telling us WHAT DAY** you expect to submit your solution.
 This is really important so we can better arrange to wait for you, specially if you want to take a little bit longer.

 If you decide NOT to continue with this process, let us know! ...
 So we don't keep sending your reminders.